cazala/synaptic/docs/growing-neural-ca.md

 | `poolWarmupIterations` | 128 | 0–10,000 | seed-only updates |
 | `poolValueLimit` | 256 | 1–1,000 | runaway-state replacement bound |
 | `damageProbability` | 0.35 | 0–1 | chance to erase a healthy sampled state |

+`trainStep(...)` also accepts `useSamplePool` to let an adaptive controller choose when persistence begins.
+Its `quality` metrics group final rollout health into `seed`, `persistent`, and `damaged` cohorts without another GPU readback; those final states were already mapped to update the sample pool.

 The trainer requires WebGPU and has no fallback.
 This is deliberate: the generation tape and spatial reverse kernels are a GPU specialization, not the